blindrelay/blindrelayclient/README.md

 # Welcome to blindrelay!
 Download and decryption API source code, example, and specification.

-.NET Core source code and example coming soon.
+.NET Core source code and example is up!

+Get the code and build the BlindrelayPublic.sln using Visual Studio 2019.

+**Blindrelay.Core** - blindrelay .NET Core download and decrypt API **Blindrelay.Core.Example** - example console app that illustrates logging in, receiving SignalR notifications, downloading files, and decrypting files.

-Used in conjuction with the Windows 10 blindrelay app (coming soon in the Microsoft App Store) to enable integration and automation with internal backend systems.
+This library is used in conjuction with the Windows 10 blindrelay app (coming soon in the Microsoft App Store) to enable integration and automation with internal backend systems.

 Visit https://blindrelay.com for more information.